Offset Tracker Mortgages Explained

 What are the benefits?

-While you’re losing gains in interest from your savings, this amount will likely be less than the amount you pay out in interest via your mortgage.
+While you’re losing gains in interest from your savings, this amount will likely be less than what you pay out in interest via your mortgage.
 So, if you can offset your mortgage interest, you could be better off.

-The current market conditions will also have its part to play if you’re going for an offset tracker mortgage, because this ultimately has a bearing on interest rates and mortgage deals in general.
-And offset mortgages can be more expensive because they come with added benefits and features too.
+Current market conditions will also affect whether you choose an offset tracker mortgage.
+This is because interest rates and mortgage deals, in general, are ultimately affected by these conditions.
+Offset mortgages can be more expensive because they come with added benefits and features.

 Which lenders offer them?